Siman29/Banking-System/README.md

 ### bankusers.sql :
     This sql file refers to the database where details of all the customers are stored.

+### style.css / style_transfer.css / style_view.css :
+     There are three stylesheets for the webpage.

 # THANK YOU
 ## SIMAN PARVEEN